 As a complement to schema refinement, we have proposed a schema elaboration mechanism that adds information to a schema when a false alarm indicates the schema is underconstrained.
 Because refinement alone can never lead to a false alarm, elaboration is only consequential in a model that also allows forgetting of true category-defining relations.
 An important property of schema elaboration is that it can be sensitive to relational structure.
-Unlike with refinement following a miss, there is ambiguity in how to elaborate the schema following a false alarm, and thus the choice can be guided by the other relations already present in the schema.4 Thus, expectations about relational structure might influence the learnability of a relational category.
-A model combining refinement, forgetting, and elaboration also addresses the other shortcomings of pure refinement mentioned above: Rather than starting very complex and converging downward to the true category, a schema can be relatively small, growing and shrinking following false alarms and misses.
+Unlike with refinement following a miss, there is ambiguity in how to elaborate the schema following a false alarm, and thus the choice can be guided by the other relations already present in the schema.4 Thus, expectations about

 4 Forgetting might also be structure-sensitive, if a relation's likelihood of being maintained were to depend on its connections to other relations in the schema.
-We tested a series of structure-sensitive forgetting models (also
+We tested a series of structure-sensitive forgetting models (also including refinement and random elaboration) and found their predictions to be very similar to those of the structure-sensitive elaboration models reported here.
+Importantly, these models still require schema elaboration, or else they eventually perform at chance, just as does the RF model reported here.